 If you're researching a London family who had children between 1865 and 1914, try a search on the Historic Hospital Admission Registers Project (a work in progress, with more databases added periodically). if you find nothing, but know where your family were living, I can search school records, baptisms and banns registers.

 Training Ships were administered by Poor Law Unions and charities (e.g. the Training Ships "Arethusa" and "Chichester" were administered by the Shaftesbury Society).
 Boys were sent to Training Ships to receive training to prepare them for the Royal or Merchant Navy.
 I can search Training Ship records held at London Metropolitan Archives: please enquire .

-London school records: including admission registers (which usually record a pupil's date of birth, address and name of parent) many of which are accessible from the last quarter of the 19thC to the mid-20thC, as well as log books; photographic archives - buildings and daily life, some dating to the 1950s.
-Also records of Christ's Hospital; the Royal Mathematical School; Foundling Hospital and London schools associated with London livery companies, e.g. Merchant Taylors' School.
+I can search London school records including admission registers (which usually record a pupil's date of birth, address and name of parent) many of which are accessible from the last quarter of the 19thC to c.1920s, as well as log books; photographic archives - buildings and daily life, some dating to the 1950s.
+Also records of Christ's Hospital; the Royal Mathematical School; the Foundling Hospital and London schools associated with London livery companies, e.g. Merchant Taylors' School.
+Also records held at London Metropolitan Archives relating to schools administered by the Shaftesbury Society.
 For London children evacuated during WW2 - contact the Evacuees Reunion Association .

 I can search records relating to 19thC London (including ex-Surrey and Middlesex) convicts and prisoners; criminal registers; calendars of prisoners; prison registers; trial